 The above clinical malpractice cases raise many issues that need to be addressed by lawmakers and medical practitioners.

-- What is the acceptable compensation limit from the health professionals?
+- What is the acceptable compensation limit for health professionals?

 - Should we hold them responsible for most of the mishaps because they do not have the proper clinical equipment or are not well-trained enough?

-Any physician or clinical practitioner knows that they will deal with life-and-death decisions all day long.
+Any physician or clinical practitioner knows they will deal with life-and-death decisions all day.
 These decisions carry such magnitude that a medical physician must manifest high standards.